G-Locus

 Progressive Greying Dogs Cesky Terrier

-The Greying-Locus
+The Graying-Locus

 The potential allele causing a pigment fading phenotype is thought to be found at the theoretical G Locus.
-But the Greying Locus has not been identified with certainty yet.
+But the Graying Locus has not been identified with certainty yet.
 So for now, we don’t know what mechanism is responsible for color fading in some bearded dog breeds.

-One candidate for explaining greying is the KITLG gene on dog chromosome 15.
+One candidate for explaining graying is the KITLG gene on dog chromosome 15.
 In a recently published study variation in KITLG seemed to be associated with pigment intensity along the hair shaft, phaeomelanin intensity in some breeds but also with color variation in eumelanin-based Poodles[2].

 G > g